LammersInsects/dbqcp/README.md

 ## Stored registry

-The data is stored in eight columns in semicolon-separated CSV format as `<file.base.name>.registry.csv` in the working directory.
+The data is stored in seven columns in semicolon-separated CSV format as `<file.base.name>.registry.csv` in the working directory.
 Many columns can be renamed to basically any other string when a registry is initiated, see the table below which columns this (not) applies to.

 Primarily, each record specifies the value of an attribute of a subject.
 For each subject, many atrributes can be recorded, and for each attribute, multiple values can be given.